 Marianne mainly deals with the buying and selling of properties, including commercial and rental properties, in her capacity as property adviser to (often third-generation) home buyers and sellers.
 She also has long-standing experience of providing advice on legislation related to residential and commercial property rentals and of managing property development projects in our project department.

 Employed in 2002.
-Anette Clausen, who was also employed in the firm from 1994 to 1999, was educated at the Court of Roskilde, and later as a legal secretary and principal secretary within commercial law.
+Anette Gericke, who was also employed in the firm from 1994 to 1999, was educated at the Court of Roskilde, and later as a legal secretary and principal secretary within commercial law.

 She is responsible for the administration of private and commercial rental properties and cooperative housing associations.
 She also works with property-related matters in general, including digital land registration.